Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	An escalation policy

 8. Why is it important for analysts for analysts to follow a company's escalation policy ?
 Select  two answers .
+	- An escalation policy instructs analysts on the right person to contact during an incident.
+	- An escalation policy can help analysts prioritize which security events

+9.